DeGefen/BigData/content/Questions/Questions.md

 - C) Mutable files
 - D) Prefer large files
 ?
-- Amswer: C) Mutable files
+- Answer: C) Mutable files
 Explanation: HDFS files are immutable after creation; you cannot modify them in place.
 See: [[HDFS]]

 Question: Which file format in HDFS is optimized for columnar storage and compression?